hbctraining/scRNA-seq/lessons/01_intro_to_scRNA-seq.md

 	  	_**Image credit:** [Hicks SC, et al., bioRxiv (2015)](https://www.biorxiv.org/content/early/2015/08/25/025528)_

 	  - **DO** split replicates of the different sample groups across batches.
 The more replicates the better (definitely more than 2), if doing DE across conditions or making conclusions at the population level.
+If using inDrops, which prepares a single library at a time, alternate the sample groups (e.g. don't prepare all control libraries first, then prepare all treatment libraries).

 	  	<img src="../img/batch_effect.png" width="300">

 	  	_**Image credit:** [Hicks SC, et al., bioRxiv (2015)](https://www.biorxiv.org/content/early/2015/08/25/025528)_

 	  - **DO** include batch information in your **experimental metadata**.
-During the analysis, we can regress out the variation due to batch so it doesn’t affect our results if we have that information.
+During the analysis, we can regress out variation due to batch or integrate across batches, so it doesn’t affect our results if we have that information.

+## Conclusions

+While scRNA-seq is a powerful and insightful method for the analysis of gene expression with single-cell resolution, there are many challenges and sources of variation that can make the analysis of the data complex or limited.
+Overall, we recommend the following:

+- Do not perform single-cell RNA-seq unless it is necessary for the experimental question of interest.
+Could you answer the question using bulk sequencing, which is simpler and less costly?
+Perhaps FACS sorting the samples could allow for bulk analysis?
-These characteristics make the **analysis of the data more difficult** than bulk RNA-seq.
-In addition, the analyses can vary depending whether the goal is marker identification, lineage tracing, or some other custom analysis.
-Therefore, tools specific for scRNA-seq and the different methods of library preparation are needed.
+- Understand the details of the experimental question you wish to address.
+The recommended library preparation method and analysis workflow can vary depending whether the expreimental goal is marker identification, lineage tracing, or some other custom analysis.
+- Avoid technical sources of variability, if possible:
+	- Discuss experimental design with experts prior to the initiation of the experiment
+	- Practice the RNA isolation and library preparation steps to ensure the highest quality libraries and follow library preparation suggestions
+	- Isolate RNA from samples at same time
+	- Prepare libraries at same time or alternate sample groups to avoid batch confounding
+	- Do not confound sample groups by sex, age, or batch

 ***